fitiz/cs-redis-consumer/README.md

 ### Challenge service Kafka consumer for Redis

 - Kafka consumer for updating the leaderboard sorted set in Redis
+- Publishes "leaderboard-change" topic indicating which leaderboard changed at which timestamp

 ```java
 @KafkaListener(